 Frankie Howerd dons a toga here for a film version of his TV series based on the life of Roman slave Lurcio.

-He also has to contend with organising his master's orgy and the eruption of a nearby volcano.
+Lurcio has to contend with organising an orgy for his master, Senator Ludicrus Sextus (Michael Hordern) and the eruption of the nearby volcano, Vesuvius.

-Unfortunately, the blatantly obvious Carry On-style formula (the film is based on an idea by Carry On screenwriter Talbot Rothwell, and series regular Bernard Bresslaw features in the cast) only works sporadically.
+Unfortunately, the blatantly obvious Carry On-style formula (the film is based on an idea by Carry On screenwriter Talbot Rothwell) only works sporadically.

 The humour is forced, but Howerd’s delivery is impeccable, even if it’s all a bit too desperate in its bid to appeal to the adults.
 There’s more interest in trying to put names to the plethora of familiar British faces in the cast.

 Frankie Howerd is joined by experienced laugh-raisers Bill Fraser, Roy Hudd and Lance Percival.
 Adding feminine spice to the Pompeii scandals are Julie Ege, Barbara Murray, Madeline Smith and Adrienne Posta plus several more deliciously underclad lovelies who contribute to “orgies hot as mustard and plots thick as custard”.

 Gorgo the Terrible